sematext/sematext-agent-java/README.md

 There are number of built-in integrations available for various applications in [sematext-agent-integration](https://github.com/sematext/sematext-agent-integrations) repo.

-Currently supported data sources are:
+The supported data sources are:
 * JMX
 * HTTP REST APIs
 * SQL

 Sematext App Agent uses Influx Line Protocol to ship the metrics.
-The metrics collected by the agent can be shipped to any Influx Line Protocol complaint endpoints like InfluxDB.
-In future, you can also add support for other output formats like HTTP, Graphite, etc.
+The metrics collected by the agent can be shipped to any Influx Line Protocol compatible endpoints like InfluxDB.
+In the future, we will add support for other output formats like HTTP, Graphite, etc.

 The agent supports a number of [built-in functions](/docs/built-in-functions.md) to process the collected metrics before